-that relate GWs to convection (names in blue) all have much broader pdfs, with long tails toward small values of the MFs.
-These tails are not realistic which suggests that these parameterizations miss a background of wave activity that exists even in the absence of convection nearby.
-In addition the shift of the westward pdfs toward higher values than the eastward pdfs is not apparent.
-Instead larger westward fluxes eventually occur as a result of changes in pdf rather than through translations (see for instance UMGA7gws and HadGEM2).
-If we now return to the conclusions of Green et al. (2023) that differences in GW momentum fluxes between directions of propagation could essentially be summarized by log-normal pdfs shifted by differences in mean values, one sees that including sources in single column parameterizations is not necessarily skilful to achieve this objective.
-Finally note that the WACCM scheme has a larger tail toward higher values (10mPa) than the other schemes, this tail is consistent with the fact that some balloons have very large fluxes on average (see Fig. 6).
+To analyse the QBOi schemes in this framework, Figure 8 presents PDFs of the distributions of the parameterized 305 daily values of the momentum fluxes.
+We see that for the WMI schemes (model names in red) the pdfs are much 306 broader than the observed pdfs (green curves), and often far from log-normal.
+CMAM and EC-earth for instance 307 exhibit peaks in the PDFs not located in the middle of the distribution.
+Quite remarkably, the HDS schemes (model 308 names in black) are more realistic: the pdfs are narrower and smuch closer to log normal distributions.
+It is important 309 to note that in all the globally spectral schemes without convective sources (WMI and HDS) the shift of the westward 310 pdfs toward higher values compared to the eastward pdfs is reproduced (except for CMAM).
+Finally, the schemes 311 that relate GWs to convection (names in blue) all have much broader pdfs, with long tails toward small values of the 312 MFs.
+These tails are not realistic which suggests that in these parameterizations miss a background of wave activity 313 that exist even in the absence of convection nearby.
+In addition the shift of the westward pdfs toward higher values 314 than the eastward pdfs is not apparent.
+Instead larger westward fluxes eventually occur as a result of changes in pdf 315 rather than through translations (see for instance UMGA7gws and HadGEM2).
+If we now return to the conclusions 316 of Green et al. (2023) that differences in GW momentum fluxes between direction of propagations could essentially 317 be summarized by log-normal pdfs shifted by differences in mean values, one sees that including sources in single 318 column parameterizations is not necessarily skilful to achieve this objective.
+Finally note that the WACCM scheme 319 has a larger tail toward higher values (10mPa) than the other schemes, this tail is consistent with the fact that some 320 balloons have very large fluxes on average (see Fig. 6).
+321